Robert Gilbert (musician): Life

 Gilbert was born in Berlin, and was a soldier during the last year of World War I, where he came in contact with socialist and communist ideas that the political awareness of the 1900s had aroused.
-After his service in the war he studied philosophy and art history in Berlin and in Freiburg and was engaged in political campaigns and demonstrations during this time.
+After his service in the war, he studied philosophy and art history in Berlin and in Freiburg and was engaged in political campaigns and demonstrations during this time.

 Gilbert's father, Jean Gilbert, born Max Winterfeld, was the son of a Hamburg businessman.
-Winterfeld struggled to enter the world of the theater, beginning as a conductor and composing various pieces.
-French vaudeville was in fashion and in 1901, when Robert was one year old, he adopted the penname of Jean Gilbert.
+Winterfeld struggled to enter the world of the theatre, beginning as a conductor and composing various pieces.
+French vaudeville was in fashion and in 1901, when Robert was one year old, he adopted the pen-name of Jean Gilbert.
 The family was poor for years and lived in seedy hotels, his father had to work nights playing piano wherever he could find work.
 Sometimes it was so cold that Robert's mother, Rosa, had to keep warm in bed while sewing hats to earn a little extra money.

-For a time, Robert's father was conductor of a 40-man orchestra in a circus, an adventurous playground with circus elephants for Robert and his younger brother Henry.
+For a time, Robert's father was the conductor of a 40-man orchestra in a circus, an adventurous playground with circus elephants for Robert and his younger brother Henry.
 But this life did not last much longer.
 Jean Gilbert's operettas, Polnische Wirtschaft (1909) and Die keusche Susanne (1910) were hugely successful and his song, "Pupchen, du bist mein Augenstern" became a hit.
 By 1911, Jean Gilbert was world-famous and rich.
 He had houses, women, an unusual family and wealth.
 But Robert rebelled.

 In 1918, Gilbert was drafted into the army, and there he came in contact with revolutionary ideas from a group of friends who belonged to a group known as the Spartakists.
 He attended worker's meetings, listened to their speeches, and was moved by their hardships.
 Then, after his release from the army, he studied philosophy in Berlin and Freiburg and read Goethe and the major German writers.
 He met new friends who gave him work by Marx and Engels and became determined to try to improve conditions for working people.
 He went to demonstrations and took part in political actions.
 Many years afterwards, in an interview, he said, "I thought I could change the world.
 Later, my friends and I realized: we didn't change the world; the world changed us."